Delphi sees Europe stabilizing, but outlook disappoints

 Revenue rose almost 10 percent from last year to $4.02 billion, compared with the $4.03 billion analysts had expected.
 Revenue grew 10 percent and 9 percent in Asia and North America, respectively, and fell 5 percent in Europe and 2 percent in South America.

-“Although we remain cautious, the European market does seem to be stabilizing,” Chief Executive Rodney O‘Neal said on a conference call.
+“Although we remain cautious, the European market seems to be stabilizing,” Chief Executive Rodney O‘Neal said in a statement.

-The company reaffirmed that it expects global vehicle production this year to rise 2 percent to 86.5 million vehicles.
-For 2014, O‘Neal said Delphi expects global industry output to rise another 2 percent to 3 percent, including a rate of flat to up 2 percent in Europe.

-Chief Financial Officer Kevin Clark said the passenger car market in Europe was stabilizing, but the commercial vehicle segment was more challenging than previously expected.
-Nevertheless, he said the company expects sales in the region to rise year-over-year in the fourth quarter.

 Delphi also narrowed its forecast for full-year adjusted profit, saying it now expects a range of $4.25 to $4.35 a share.
 It previously had forecast a range of $4.22 to $4.45 a share.